 The Gender Gap in Compliance and Financial Crime

-As compliance and financial crime recruitment specialists, we can testify that firms are becoming much more aware of the importance of diversity in the recruiting process.
-We have seen a significant increase of businesses asking recruitment partners engaged in a search to send a candidates shortlist that provides an accurate portrait of our society.
+As financial crime and compliance recruitment specialists, we can testify that firms are becoming much more aware of the importance of diversity in the recruiting process.
+We have seen a significant increase of businesses asking their financial crime and compliance recruitment partners engaged in a search to send a candidates shortlist that provides an accurate portrait of our society.

-Such awareness will surely positively impact the future of compliance and financial crime sectors, but it might take a while before we start noticing an actual shift on the market.
+Such awareness will surely positively impact the future of the financial crime and compliance recruitment landscapes, but it might take a while before we start noticing an actual shift on the market.
 We recently reached out to the Financial Conduct Authority (FCA) and used a Freedom of Information (FOI) request to see if the promotion of diversity and inclusion policies have had a tangible effect on the gender gap over the past few years.
 For this FOI, we received numbers and details regarding gender split for individuals who have occupied the CF10/SMF16, CF11/SMF17 or Cf10 & CF11/SMF16 & SMF17 roles since 2013.

 Numbers show that we still have a long way to go: in 2020 , 84% of individuals who held a CF10 or SMF16 title were men, while only 15% were women.
 As for the CF11 or SMF17 role within organisations, numbers are quite similar: 83% men and 16% women.
 The gap becomes even bigger when it comes to individuals holding both functions (CF10/CF11 & SMF16/SMF17): in 2020, 86% of them were men, and only 13% were women.